Table of Contents

 For several years Isidro Del Prado was the head coach of the Philippine team, guiding Ernie Candelario (2001,2003), Jimar Aing (2005), and Julius Nierras (2007) to SEA Games gold in the 400m.
-After which he took a role as Brunei Coach in 2009 where he has guided Hafiti Rositi to a national record (ref spin.ph).
+He took a role as Brunei Coach in 2009, where he has guided Hafiti Rositi to a national record (ref spin. ph).

 Both Del Prado’s sons Isidro Del Prado Jr. (2013, SEA Games Gold 4×400) and Michael Carlo Del Prado (2017 & 2019, SEA Games Bronze 4×400) became SEA Games medalists in their own right, but neither could get near the performance of their father in the individual event.

 The progress of 400m National Record